 You hear the rumor regularly that construction demands a large amount of labor without enough pay.
 It's true that many construction jobs ask for hard work, but the jobs do pay well.

 Consider first that advancement is a real possibility, especially with the average construction worker becoming older.
 Many higher positions will be opening up, and project managers can easily top $100,000 a year.

 Plumbers, electricians, and other skilled workers can earn well over $50,000 annually.
-These careers also remarkably accessible: they require an apprenticeship or training.
+These careers also are remarkably accessible: they require an apprenticeship or training.

 Construction workers can make a comfortable living, and these avenues for becoming more specialized must be made clear in recruitment.
 Many managers don't want to admit that today's skilled labor is aging out of their specializations, but new workers want to heart this.
 Managers fear seeming needy, but if there's something you actually need, make this clear.
 Stress that there is a need for today's workers to pick up tomorrow's specialized, well-paying jobs as soon as they possibly can.

 Physical labor is tough, and one of the most difficult recruitment challenges to overcome is the idea that construction jobs wear down the body.
 This is based on a view of construction that's decades old.
 Sure, there's some physical labor, but with today's regulations and technology, there's much less direct strain for workers to sustain.

 Beyond this, not all jobs require physical labor.
 Many desk and design jobs are available, as are jobs scouting out work sites or estimating costs and budgets.
 Many jobs offer the opportunity to be outside without doing strenuous physical work.
 A significant part of the job is done before anyone lifts a single thing at the construction site.

 Communicate the need for all the positions you want to fill, and express the nature of these positions.
 Many like the idea of being outside, helping to scout out and plan projects as part of a team with new technology – yet they don't know that construction offers this.